mspncp/gosu-wiki/To Do.md

     * Make Window::needsCursor return true by default
     * Rename all those Ruby examples and feature\_tests
     * Change ImageData::toBitmap to toBlob(byte*, size\_t) and copy directly in RSTRING; add Image::toBitmap() instead
+  * Release 0.8.0
   * Get GLFW working on OS X
   * Get GLFW working on Linux
-  * Make Image, Sample, Song, Font use an intrusive\_ptr internally
+  * Make Image, Sample, Song, Font, Texture use an intrusive\_ptr internally (frees Texture from lots of args)
   * Experimentation: In Ruby, can the window be a singleton and still provide the ability to inherit from it?
 (Singleton standard class)
   * Add accelerometer support for OS X; maybe find a way to use UniMotion
   * Windows: Input will regularly query devices which are not currently attached, thereby causing the game to halt every few seconds - think about this